-The sleep mode refers to a power saving state on device.
-When it’s enabled on computer, all the actions will be stopped and all the opening files, programs, and apps will be put in memory, so that it will access the low-power state.
+The sleep mode refers to a power-saving state on the device.
+When it’s enabled on a computer, all the actions will be stopped and all the opening files, programs, and apps will be put in memory, so that it will access the low-power state.
 You can wake up a computer from sleep mode within just a few seconds.

 However, if the sleep mode doesn’t work properly, it will lead to random shutdowns.
 You can try to fix this problem by disabling the sleep mode.

 If you find the computer turns on and off and this phenomenon keeps happening, the cause could be your BIOS – it may be outdated (damaged or corrupted).
 Therefore, you should ask for professional assistance to help you update the BIOS.